 The problem is that most people who make this resolution fail, and fail hard.
 Not because they didn’t try to keep their promise to themselves, or because there’s something wrong with them, but because they didn’t set a specific enough goal.

 For most people who make this promise, they keep it vague.
 They say, “I want to exercise more,” or, “I want to lose weight.”
 The problem with such general goals is that there’s no way to figure out if you’re meeting those goals or not.
-There’s no structure in place.
+There’s no structure in place, like digital marketing strategies are a framework.

 The same is true if you say you want to run a successful blog.
 Well, what defines success?
 Is it updating on time every Friday?
 Getting at least 500 new followers?
 Having a certain number of reads per month?
 Or is it making sales directly through your blog engagement?